-2.4.2.1 2013-2014 programme
+2.4.2.1 2014-2015 programme

-Three surveys of the receiving waters of the Tasman Sea were performed to assess compliance with the mixing zone condition of consent 4248 relating to the Tasman Sea in the vicinity of the mouth of the receiving waters of the unnamed tributary stream.
+Four surveys of the receiving waters of the Tasman Sea were performed to assess compliance with the mixing zone condition of consent 4248 relating to the Tasman Sea in the vicinity of the mouth of the receiving waters of the unnamed tributary stream.
+An additional late autumn survey was performed at the time of the inspection, as a result of the very wet weather conditions causing some surface overland flow.
 The sampling sites are listed in Table 8 and located as illustrated in Figure 3.
 Sites were established slightly beyond the 50 metre mixing zone in consideration of the wide and meandering nature of the stream mouth.

-Table 8 Sampling site locations in relation to the Opunake WWTP soakage trench system discharge Site Location GPS reference Site code WWTP soaka ige trench discharge at outfall to stream 1672357E 5633418N OXP006004 Tasman Sea 150m NW of stream mouth 1672055E 5633361N SEA904073 Tasman Sea 100m SE of stream mouth 1672167E 5633241N SEA904074
+Table 8 Sampling site locations in relation to the Opunake WWTP soakage trench system discharge

+Site Location GPS reference Site code WWTP soakage trench discharge at outfall to stream 1672357E 5633418N OXP006004 Tasman Sea 150 m NW of stream mouth 1672055E 5633361N SEA904073 Tasman Sea 100 m SE of stream mouth 1672167E 5633241N SEA904074

-Figure 3 Coastal monitoring sites in relation to Opunake WWTS
+Figure 3 Coastal monitoring sites in relation to Opunake WWTP

-The sampling surveys were performed within one, two, and four hours of high tide conditions on each occasion.
+Three of the sampling surveys were performed at, or within, two hours of high tide and one within two hours of low tide conditions.
 Results are presented and discussed as follows for each of these receiving water surveys.